ros2/ros2_documentation/source/Tutorials/CreatingAROS2Package.rst

 You’ve created a package to organize your code and make it easy to use for others.

-You used ament to create your package and automatically populate it with the necessary files, and then you used colcon to build it so you can use its executables in your local environment.
+Your package was automatically populated with the necessary files, and then you used colcon to build it so you can use its executables in your local environment.

 .. todo: "Next steps section" link to "Understanding ROS 2 services" once all tutorials are done (no empty references)